IntersectMBO/plutus/doc/read-the-docs-site/adr/0005-inlining-saturated-functions.md

 i.e. it has all its arguments, and we can reduce it.
 ([PLT-1146](https://input-output.atlassian.net/browse/PLT-1146))

-To do this we need to do some arity analysis of functions, so we know how many term/type arguments they have.
+To do this we need to count the number of type/term lambda abstractions, so we know how many term/type arguments they have.
 We also need to decide whether or not to inline based on the call site, which we don’t currently.

-This ADR records the details of the design decisions we made for the arity analysis of functions.
-It also lists the weaknesses of the approach and plans to mitigate them.
-The mechanics of whether or not to inline based on the call site will be covered in a separate ADR.

 ## Decision